brettcannon/check-for-changed-files/README.md

 successful.

-See the notes about patterns for `file-pattern` for details on how matching occurs and flexibility in specifying the pattern.
+See the notes about patterns for `file-pattern` for details on how matching occurs and the flexibility in specifying the pattern.

 ### `skip-label`

 The name of a label to forcibly skip the changed file check.

+### `failure-message`

+The message to emit when the check fails.
+All other inputs can be specified in the message using `${}` syntax, e.g. `${file-pattern}` for the `file-pattern` input.
+All values will be quoted for easy identification of any whitespace.

 ## Example usage (for requiring a news entry file)